 Don’t want to miss out on any opportunities?
 Check out Cekindo’s Company Registration Services

-Vietnam’s prime minister recently indicated that economic growth would pick up in 2022 after falling short of predictions this year, as the country works to recover from the aftermath of Covid-19, expecting the country’s gross domestic product to grow in a range of 6% to 6.5% next year.
-This sets a promising stage for foreign investors to expand into Vietnam in 2022.
+Vietnam’s Prime Minister recently indicated that economic growth would pick up in 2022 after falling short of predictions in the previous year, as the country works to recover from the aftermath of Covid-19, expecting the country’s gross domestic product to grow in a range of 6.5% in 2023.
+This sets a promising stage for foreign investors to expand into Vietnam in the coming years

 1. A young & hungry fashion industry